neu-se/CS4530-CS5500-Spring-2021/Activities/Activity10.1_Continuous_Dev.md

 			run: cd frontend; npm install && npm test
 	```

 3. Navigate back to the "Actions" tab.
-You should see an entry for your most recent commit (that created the main.yml file), which by defualt is called "Create main.yml".
-The build should have passed.
-If it did not pass, here are some common troubleshooting steps:
+You should still see the the entire build failed (with a red X), but can now drill-down and see that of the two jobs ("build-and-test" and "deploy"), "build-and-test" passed.
+The deploy job is expected to fail because we haven't yet configured the deployment!
+If the "build-and-test" job failed, consider the following troubleshooting tips:
     * If the build failed with `No tests found, exiting with code 1`, then your repository does not have any tests.
 Double-check that you have synced your repository with ours, and that the tests are present.
 GitHub Actions will automatically try to build future commits that you make as you try to fix it.
     * If the build failed due to undefined Twilio secrets, double check that you have correctly entered the Twilio secrets from your `.env` file into the GitHub Settings -> Secrets for your repository.
 Make sure that you have put the secrets on the same repository that you are setting up the GitHub Actions for.